lucthememe/SDS-CS_30/proposal.md

 # cs-30 major project proposal

-a tradeing simulator where you go from planet to planet and buy and sell goods
+a trading simulator where you go from planet to planet and buy and sell goods

 ## needs
 - [ ] set planets to go to